 If your coffee grinder dies and you’re in a pinch, you can grind beans in a blender.
 The issue to watch out for is over-grinding.

-Blenders have a lot more power than coffee grinders, so be careful or you'll turn your coffee into flour.
+Blenders have a lot more power than your favorite coffee grinder, so be careful or you’ll turn your coffee into flour.
 A few short bursts of power should reach an acceptable grind.
 Using an immersion blender may also be possible.

 Can You Grind Coffee Beans In A Food Processor?